vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-examples.md

 # MQTT Integration Examples

-This document provides practical examples of using Attraccess's MQTT integration feature with common IoT platforms and devices.
+This document provides practical examples of using FabAccess's MQTT integration feature with common IoT platforms and devices.

 ## Topic and Message Templates